-Patients with chronic thromboembolic pulmonary hypertension (high blood pressure caused by clotting in the blood vessels of the lungs) may be eligible for pulmonary thromboendarterectomy (PTE) surgery to remove the clots.
-The result of this surgery is often curative.
+Patients with chronic thromboembolic pulmonary hypertension (CTEPH) — which is high blood pressure caused by clotting in the blood vessels of the lungs — may be eligible for pulmonary thromboendarterectomy to remove the clots.
+The result of this surgery for CTEPH is often curative.